felipead/event-mega/README.md

 ### Schema

-Here is a list of all supported attributes:
+Here is a description of all supported attributes:

 |  Attribute         | Required?    | Type     | Description |
 | ------------------ |:------------:|:--------:| ----------- |